 See Credit Details Below

-Neither clients nor attorneys want to be on the wrong side of a privilege challenge--litigating these disagreements is not only costly but risky.
-Yet, the scope of the attorney-client privilege in internal investigations, including responding to government requests for information, continue to be among of the most hotly contested subjects in the legal field.
-Thus, PLI is proud to bring together this panel of experts to answer the tough questions on ethics, privilege, and government regulation while providing perspectives from all sides of an investigation.
+Preserving the attorney-client privilege during internal investigations is a tricky minefield for attorneys at various levels of experience.
+In fact, distinguishing privileged communications from unprotected “business” discussions continue to be among of the most hotly contested subjects in the legal field.
+PLI is proud to once again bring together an exceptional panel of experts to answer the tough questions on ethics, privilege, and government regulation while providing perspectives from all sides of an investigation.

 What You Will Learn

 - Best practices for commencing and conducting internal investigations

 - Recent guidance and cases and lessons learned from the DOJ’s and the SEC’s approaches to internal investigations

 - Basics on the attorney-client privilege and how to protect the privilege when cooperating with the government